Please Don’t Leave Me! The Fear Of Abandonment

 It’s a paradox.
 You get a good feeling from having others depend on you, but really it is you depending on them for security, because you are so afraid that they will abandon you.
 You’ve learned to look to others to soothe your underlying insecurity.

 And though it’s alright to depend on others sometimes, an over-dependence can lead to all sorts of negative emotions and situations.

 If you struggle with abandonment issues, chances are that you’ll have some psychological challenges that pop up throughout your life – oftentimes recurring.

-For example, if a child was emotionally neglected by a parent, his life may be marked with anger or mood swings throughout his life.
-He may suffer from low self-esteem and not be able to engage in healthy relationships with others.
-Or he may be distrusting of others and not let himself be vulnerable in a relationship.
+For example, if a child was emotionally neglected by a parent, their life may be marked with anger or mood swings.
+They may suffer from low self-esteem and not be able to engage in healthy relationships with others.
+Or they may be distrusting of others and not let themselves be vulnerable in a relationship.